Lolisolera/nology-assignments/keyverse-project/README.md

 ## How to Use
 1. Open the app in your browser.
-2. Use your mouse to click on the piano keys or press the corresponding keys on your keyboard to play notes.
+2. Use your mouse to click on the piano keys or press the following keys on your keyboard to play notes (A, S, D, F, G, H, J, K).
 3. Experiment with different melodies and enjoy creating music!

 ## Running the App Locally